 Love Herts Day - Celebrating local charities

 “HCF is a hub for those who want to support local charities but don’t know where to begin.
 Thanks to our supporters we are proud to have been able to support all of the charities we visited on Love Herts Day and hundreds more, either through our grant funding programmes or our training and development opportunities for the local charitable sector.
 Without local giving HCF would not be able to provide the grants and support that these organisations desperately need.
-Love Herts Day celebrates the incredible volunteers and staff who work tirelessly in the county to support local need and those that are in the fortunate position to be able to give where they live.
+Love Herts Day was about celebrating the incredible volunteers and staff who work tirelessly in the county to support local need and those that are in the fortunate position to be able to give where they live.

 “It was a great privilege to visit so many dedicated and inspiring people who are all working so hard to improve the lives of local people.”